rydmike/flex_color_scheme/README.md

 [example 5](#example-5---full-featured-demo).

 These features are useful when you quickly want to test a single color, or maybe a single primary and secondary color for a light theme, and get all other scheme colors computed.

 ### What About My Own Theme Additions?

 FlexColorScheme does not get in the way of adding your own additional custom theming to your application.
-When you have defined your `FlexColorScheme`, you make a theme based on its scheme with `FlexColorScheme.toTheme`, that returns a `ThemeData` object that you can use like any other `ThemeData` object.
+When you have defined your `FlexColorScheme`, you make a theme based on its color scheme with `FlexColorScheme.toTheme`, that returns a `ThemeData` object that you can use like any other `ThemeData` object.
 You can then override this returned `ThemeData` and add additional custom sub-theming to it with the normal ThemeData `copyWith` method, before passing it on to your application's `theme` or `darkTheme` property.